Niagara's Housing and Homelessness Action Plan | Community Update

 Improve the housing system

-and homelessness service providers across the health, corrections and child welfare systems, with municipal, provincial and federal governments, private developers, and Indigenous organizations and communities.
+- Housing and homelessness service providers across health, corrections and child welfare systems

-The Housing and Homelessness Action Plan working groups support collaboration in nine focus areas.
-Participants can align initiatives and provide ongoing input to the Region on service and system planning.
+The Housing and Homelessness Action Plan working groups support collaboration in ten focus areas.
+Within those areas, they provide opportunities for participants to coordinate their efforts, and give regular feedback to the Region about service and system planning.